Barbra Streisand's Son Jason Gould: Why I Didn't Watch Dad Elliot Gould on Friends

 “Quincy had heard my version of ‘Nature Boy’ and he came up to me and said, ‘We’re going to make an album together,’ ” Gould recalls.
 “And I said, ‘We are?’
 And now we have.
 That he would want to work with me is still sort of stunning to me.”

-With his debut album, Freudian, Gould is ready to for his voice to stand on its own.
+With his debut album, Dangerous Man, Gould is ready to for his voice to stand on its own.
 “Audiences are going to learn a lot about me from this record,” he says.
 “I’m just going to let this fly out into the world and see what happens.”

 But he isn’t thirsty for fame.
 “I sort of like being out of the spotlight,” admits the single star, who came out as gay to his parents in the ’80s.